 Use Your Rain Gear

 Obviously, if you are moving on a rainy day, you want to make sure to use your rain gear.
-Moving in the rain is slippery work, and you will need rain gear to protect you from the rain and from injury.
+Moving in the rain is slippery work, and you will need rain gear to protect you from the rain and injury.
 Wear shoes with non-slip soles, or cover your regular shoes with rain boots.
 If you have a raincoat, or umbrella now is the time to use them.

 A baseball cap may help keep the rain out of your eyes.
 Falling that, have a dry change of clothes handy to change into after the move.
 To help prevent you from slipping, use makeshift mats made from cardboard or old rugs.
 Lay these mats down along the walking path between your house and the moving truck.
-If you have an old tarp, you can use that over the path too, to offset some of the rainfall.
+If you have an old tarp, you can also use that over the path to offset some of the rainfall.

 Dry Up As You Go